gazzar/tmm_model/README.md

 Author: Gary Ruben

-CSIRO Biophysics/Manufacturing Business Unit
+Formerly of CSIRO Biophysics/Manufacturing Business Unit

 Absorption corrected reconstruction for X-ray Fluorescence Tomography.
-Currently this implements a forward model for tomography at the Australian Synchrotron XFM beamline.
+Currently this implements a forward model and iterative reconstruction code for tomography at the Australian Synchrotron XFM beamline.

 Dependencies
 ------------
-`acsemble`_ is written in Python 2.7 and depends on numpy, scipy, pandas, matplotlib, scikit-image, xraylib [1], as well as pure-Python modules that are pip-installable from PyPI.
+`acsemble`_ is written in Python 3.5 and depends on numpy, scipy, pandas, matplotlib, scikit-image, xraylib [1], as well as pure-Python modules that are pip-installable from PyPI.